THE SCRAMBLE FOR AFRICA · BORDERS FROM A TABLE

 The Lines That Broke a Continent

-In 1884 Europeans divided Africa at a conference table, with rulers and a map, and no Africans in the room.
-The borders they drew are still the borders — and still the wounds.
+In 1884 Europe met in Berlin to set the rules for taking Africa, with no African in the room.
+The partition that followed drew borders that are still the borders — and still the wounds.

 Borders drawn with a ruler

-You can see the conference on the map.
+You can see the partition on the map.
 A large share of Africa's borders are straight lines — drawn along lines of latitude and longitude, or simply ruled across the land — because they were set by distant negotiators who neither knew nor cared what lay beneath them.
 Straight borders are the signature of power drawing on paper, not of people settling a frontier.

 Nations split, enemies joined